What are the tax implications on G-Secs?

 • What is the interest rate on investing in G-Secs?

-• Can I invest in G-Secs, T-Bills, and SDLs through FYERS?
+• Can I pledge G-Secs, T-Bills and SDLs through FYERS?